Thursday, 15 February 2024

 The low stone walls and earthen banks of a post-medieval township were recently discovered in Glen Brittle Forest on the Isle of Skye during an environmental check ahead of harvest...

-These hairy, long-horned beasts are British Primitive Goats.
-Goats like these were kept by our ancestors, who valued them for their milk, meat and skins.
+These hairy, long-horned animals are British Primitive Goats.
+Hardy goats like these were kept by our ancestors, who valued them for their milk, meat and skins.

 The car park for Wild Goat Park is on the north side of A712 (also known as The Queen's Way) between Newton Stewart and New Galloway.

 Visit a famous waterfall and the striking Murray’s Monument

 View the stars at the heart of Galloway Dark Sky Park.